Quantum differential systems and some applications to mirror symmetry: A mirror partner of the Hirzebruch surface via quantum differential systems and its classical limit

 \section{A mirror partner of the Hirzebruch surface $\fit_{2}$ {\em via } quantum differential systems and its classical limit}

 In this section we compute a mirror partner of the small quantum cohomology of the Hirzebruch surface $\fit_{2}$ using quantum differential systems, as explained in section \ref{subsec:Mir}.
-This case is interesting because it brings to light some new phenomena: \begin{itemize} \item for tameness reasons, the base space of the expected quantum differential systems is not the whole $(\cit^{*})^{2}$; \item the mirror map $\nu$ in definition \ref{def:IsoSDQ} needs not to be the identity, being described by flat coordinates. \end{itemize} Of course, the second point is well known in the classical setting of mirror symmetry, as a consequence among others of the fact that $\fit_{2}$ is not Fano, but we believe that the theory of quantum differential systems is useful in order to understand better what happens.
-For instance, the description of the mirror map, for which the main step is the computation of flat coordinates with respect to a flat residual connection, is very natural in this setting.
-Notice that several normalizations of such flat coordinates are possible, and this is essentially due to the fact that the rank of the Picard group is greater than one: keeping in mind mirror symmetry: this ambiguity is finally set by the metric.\\
+This provides a concrete mirror theorem for a non Fano variety {\em via} Gauss-Manin systems and Brieskorn lattices.
+The explicit construction of the quantum differential system ${\cal Q}^B$ associated with the Landau-Ginzburg model of $\fit_2$ is interesting for several reasons.
+First, it brings to light some new phenomena on the $B$-side, in comparison with the Fano situations considered until now: for instance, and for tameness reasons, the base space (which is two dimensional in this situation because the Picard group of $\fit_2$ is so) $M^B$ is not the whole torus $(\cit^{*})^{2}$.
+Second, the description of the mirror map $\nu$ (see definition \ref{def:IsoSDQ}) in terms of flat coordinates is very transparent in this setting.
+Flatness has to be understood with respect to a residual connection which is explicitely produced by the quantum differential system ${\cal Q}^B$.
+Notice that several normalizations of such flat coordinates are possible, and this is essentially due to the fact that the rank of the Picard group is greater than one: keeping in mind mirror symmetry, this ambiguity is at the end set by the metric.
+Last, and independently of the mirror theorem, we construct a logarithmic Frobenius manifold starting from a restricted set of data, using the reconstruction results of \cite{R} and \cite{HeMa}.

 We describe briefly the setting in section \ref{sec:Setting} and we calculate, on the $B$-side, the mirror flat quantum differential system in section \ref{sec:MirSDQF2}.
 The mirror theorem is stated in section \ref{sec:MirF2} and we check in section \ref{sec:ResP112} that specialization of the previous results at suitable values of the parameters $q_1$ et $q_2$ gives the small quantum orbifold cohomology of $\ppit (1,1,2)$, an aspect of Ruan's conjecture (this has been done first in \cite{CIT}, in a slightly different setting).
 On the way, we use our computations in order to construct a logarithmic Frobenius manifold in section \ref{sec:LogFrob}.